george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

     return response.json();
   })
   .then(data => {
-    // Update the web page content with the fetched data dataContainer.textContent = `Data for ${userInput}: ${data.value}`;
+    // Display fetched data on the web page dataContainer.textContent = `Data for ${userInput}: ${data.value}`;
   })
   .catch(error => {
     // Display an error message on the web page errorMessage.textContent = `Error: ${error.message}`;
   });

 ```

 ### Fetch API (**With** API Key)